10 Best Affordable Homeowners Insurance Companies of 2026

 Progressive homeowners insurance is among the most comprehensive and affordable in the industry.

-The insurer wants you to save, so it offers three plan options to fit every budget.
+The insurer wants you to save, offering three plan options to fit every budget.

 What Makes Progressive Unique?

-If you have Progressive insurance on your car, RV, or other vehicle and want to have all of your insurance policies through the same company, you can bundle home and auto together and get the multi-policy discount.
+Suppose you have Progressive insurance on your car, RV, or other vehicle and want all your insurance policies through the same company.
+In that case, you can bundle your home and auto together and get the multi-policy discount.

 Also, besides excludable natural disasters like floods and earthquakes, Progressive offers sinkhole insurance and landslide and mudslide insurance.